Artwork © Yasin Isik

 She loves the outdoors, especially the mountains, so in the winter she always tries to make time to ski and in the summer to walk and climb.
 As well as the UK and Europe, she has trekked in Nepal and Peru, and climbed in the Himalayas, South America and Africa.
 In 2018 she summitted Mount Everest.
 Melanie also enjoys scuba diving and sailing, though does have a tendency to get seasick!

 On a more regular basis at home she enjoys running, yoga and countryside walks.
 She plays the guitar, loves dancing and never seems to find enough time to read everything she wants.
 She speaks fairly fluent French, basic Spanish and a bit of Norwegian.
+Life changed a bit when she had a daughter in 2022.

 Melanie is a plasma physicist specialising in fusion energy – a clean, green, safe energy for the future.
 She did her PhD with Imperial College London, spending the majority of her time at Culham Centre for Fusion Energy, Oxfordshire, the location of the largest fusion experiment in the world, JET.